-Mark Romei is a spatial practitioner trained in architecture, whose work is situated between critical design methods, research and art.
+Mark Romei is an architecturally trained spatial practitioner, whose work is situated between critical design methods, research and art.
 He is particularly interested in exploring how the practice of architecture can meaningfully contribute to current social/political questions and generate forms of spatial resistance.

-Mark recently completed a Post-Masters course: Decolonizing Architecture at the Royal Institute of Art, Stockholm, run by Prof. Alessandro Petti and Marie Louise-Richards.
-Has worked alongside DAAR (Decolonizing Architecture Art Residency) in both Stockholm, Sweden and Beit Sahour, Palestine, contributing to research and artistic projects with the organisation.
-Mark is currently a Teaching Associate and PhD Candidate at Monash University.
+He recently completed a Post-Masters course: Decolonizing Architecture at the Royal Institute of Art, Stockholm, run by Prof. Alessandro Petti and Marie Louise-Richards.
+Has also worked alongside DAAR (Decolonizing Architecture Art Residency) in both Stockholm, Sweden and Beit Sahour, Palestine, contributing to research and artistic projects with the organization.